 In addition to the 5 tests mentioned so far, you also have to create a portfolio as evidence of your orientation on the Dutch job market.
 Once you have completed this task, and your portfolio has been submitted, you are asked to come and speak about your portfolio.
 One or two examiners will ask you questions about your portfolio, mainly to test whether your answers are authentic.
 All this of course in Dutch.
 This takes around 50 minutes.

 Since de wet inburgering (citizenship law) came into effect in 2007 many non-EU citizens living in the Netherlands have to follow a programme for Inburgering (civic integration).
 The alternative to the inburgering diploma is to do the NT2-programme.

 One of the problems people face is the municipal communication about the various programmes, and which programme fits your needs and skills.
 Very often the Inburgering programme is confused with the NT2 diploma programme.
 If this is all Dutch to you, please read on.

-For Dutch citizenship there are 3 different routes to take.
+For Dutch citizenship, there are three different routes to take.
 These are generally separate routes, and not to be taken one after the other.
 It is important to choose the route that is right for you.
-Your choice should be determined by first assessing what you need the diploma for; naturalization for instance.
+Your choice should be determined by first assessing what you need the diploma for: permanent residency, employment or naturalisation.

 The NT2 Examen Programma 1 is mainly to prove your Dutch language skills if you are working in Dutch in the Netherlands.
 Programma 1 means that you have done a vocational degree i.e. you are a trained receptionist, carpenter, hairdresser, waiter, cook, electrician etc.